-Time tracking can be a nightmare if you don’t have an effective system in place.
-Maybe you’re chasing employees to submit their time tracking info each week and missing out on billable hours spent on low-value tasks such as emailing and filing.
-Perhaps you have a shared spreadsheet or maybe you even still use paper time tracking.
+Time tracking can be a headache if you don’t have an effective system in place.
+Maybe you’re chasing employees to submit their time tracking details each week and missing out on billable hours spent on low-value tasks such as emailing and filing.
+Perhaps you have a shared spreadsheet or, for some reason, maybe you’re still tracking time on paper.

-Either way, you need a timesheet template that works, and you need it now.
+What you need is a timesheet template that works, and you need it now.
 In this article, we’ll share a free timesheet template for Google Sheets that will streamline your time tracking system in minutes.

 What is a timesheet template for Google Sheets?

-A timesheet is a time tracking tool you can use to track your employees’ worked hours.
-It allows you to track time spent on a particular task, client, or project, or based on hourly rates.
+A timesheet is a time tracking tool you can use to track your employees’ billable hours.
+It allows you to track time spent on a particular task, client, or project.
 A timesheet template usually consists of a spreadsheet-based document that employees use to log their hours worked on each task.

-You can of course create your timesheet template from scratch, but luckily there are many free options for time-saving templates, for example, in Google Sheets.
-Choosing cloud-based online templates like these allows your team to access and update their timesheets from anywhere — just one of the benefits of timesheet templates that we will cover in the next section.
+Of course, you can create a timesheet template from scratch, but with so many free options for time-saving templates in Google Sheets, why would you?
+Choosing cloud-based online time tracking templates like these allows your team to access and update their timesheets from anywhere, which is just one of the benefits of timesheet templates that we’ll cover next.

-Why use a timesheet template for Google Sheets?
+Why use a Google Sheet template for time tracking?

-The main purpose of timesheets is to ensure accurate client billing and payroll management, but a timesheet template for Google Sheets also has other benefits, which include:
+The main purpose of timesheets is to ensure accurate client billing and payroll management, but a Google Sheets template for employee time tracking comes with other benefits, such as:

-- Cloud-based timesheets can help project managers with task and workflow management and make sure their teams meet their deadlines.
+- Cloud-based timesheets can help project managers with task and workflow management and make sure teams meet their deadlines

-- A Google Sheets timesheet can help with employee workload management — for example, reallocating tasks to other team members from a colleague who is swamped.
+- A Google Sheets timesheet helps employees with workload management, for example, reallocating tasks to team members who are less swamped

-- Hosting your timesheets on Google Sheets allows the whole team to record their time tracking in one place.
+- Hosting your timesheets on Google Sheets allows the whole team to track their time in one place

-- It also gives project managers, HR professionals, and finance staff easy access to all the time tracking information they need, preventing information silos.
+- Google Sheets gives project managers, HR professionals, and accounting staff easy access to all the time tracking data they need, preventing information silos

-Project managers can use timesheets to see how long team members spend on each task and monitor progress against the timeframe set to achieve them.
-If employees take longer than expected to complete their tasks, a timesheet will reflect this and help the project manager anticipate delays and manage the budget accordingly.
-A timesheet also shows project managers how much time team members spend on manual tasks — such as data entry — that could be automated.
+Project managers can use timesheets to see how long team members spend on each task and monitor progress against a project’s deliverable schedule.
+If employees take longer than expected to complete their tasks, the project manager can better anticipate delays and manage the budget and overtime accordingly.
+A timesheet also shows project managers how much time team members spend on manual tasks, such as data entry, that could be automated.

 Tracking the time employees spend on their tasks allows HR professionals to monitor employee performance and identify areas for training and development.
-For example, if an employee takes longer than average to complete a specific task, they may need training to improve their skills and be able to carry it out more quickly.
+For example, if an employee takes longer than average to complete a specific task, they may need additional training to improve their skills.
 On the other hand, if an employee is faster than average at completing tasks, it may indicate they’re highly skilled in that area and ready for career advancement.

-According to a 2020 Deloitte survey, payroll error rate is the number one key performance indicator for payroll efficiency.
+Payroll error rate is one of the main KPIs that determines payroll efficiency.
 Timesheets save your accounting team time by reducing payroll errors and enabling them to automate the billing process.
-A timesheet template can make automatic calculations that reduce the margin of error.
-This allows you to send accurate invoices and be transparent with your clients, thus building trust and improving client relationships.
+A timesheet template can make automatic calculations that reduce the margin of error, streamlining payroll efficiency, especially when dealing with larger teams.

 What are some examples of a timesheet template for Google Sheets?

-Now that you’re familiar with the advantages of using a Google Sheets timesheet template, let’s take a look at some examples of timesheets and different use cases.
+Now that you’re familiar with the advantages of using a Google Sheets timesheet template, let’s look at some examples of timesheets and different use cases.